KULeuvenNeuromechanics/PredSim/README.md

 	- hash of the last commit on the remote [char].
 This is the identifier of the latest version on the remote, i.e. GitHub.
 You cannot change this setting.
 - **S.misc.computername**:
 	- name of the computer on which the simulation was run [char].
 You cannot change this setting.
+- **S.misc.save_folder**:
+	- path to folder to store the results.
+If the folder does not exist, it is created automatically. [char]
+- **S.misc.result_filename**:
+	- File name for results.
+Used for the name of .mat file that saves the results, diary of the OCP, and name of the .mot file of the output motion.
+When rerunning post-processing of an existing result, giving this file name is required.
+Default value is empty.
+- **S.misc.savename**:
+	- Type of savename to use if S.misc.result_filename is empty.
+Default is *structured* [char].
+This sets S.misc.result_filename = <S.subject.name>_v\<n>.
+Where <S.subject.name> is defined in S.subject.name. n = 1 if <S.subject.name>_v1.mat does not exist. n is increased until n is found such that <S.subject.name>_v\<n>.mat does not exist.
+To change this structuring process, change its implementation in [run_pred_sim.m file](./run_pred_sim.m).
+An alternative option is *datetime* [char], this uses <S.subject.name>\_\<yyyymmddTHHMMSS>.
+Where \<yyyymmddTHHMMSS> is the system date and time when creating the savename.

 #### S.post_process